NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 | ```gpu-h100```|  Nodes with 4 NVIDIA H100 SXM 80GB Computational Accelerators. | 130 nodes total. <br> 65 nodes per user. | ```1 <= --gpus <= 4``` <br>  ```--time <= 2-00```|
 | ```gpu-h100l```|  GPU nodes that prefer jobs with walltimes > 2 days. | 13 nodes total. <br>  7 nodes per user. | ```1 <= --gpus <= 4```<br> ```--time > 2-00```|

+!!! info
-*GPU jobs in the debug partition are limited to 2 GPUs...
+    GPU nodes in the debug partition are shared.
+A job in debug on GPU nodes is also limited to 2 GPUs, 108 cores, and 360GB of CPU memory, across 1 or 2 GPU nodes.

 Use the option listed above on the ```srun```, ```sbatch```, or ```salloc``` command or in your job script to specify what resources your job requires.